 1stGenYale Summer Bulldogs

-At the fair, you will get a chance to promote your skills and talents, meet with interested employers and get a head start on connecting about next summer's internship opportunities.
-Depending on the employer's timeline, you would then apply through Yale's Career Link or the employer's platform.
+At the fair, you had a chance to practice your networking, promote your skills and talents, meet with interested employers, and get a head start on connecting about next summer's internship opportunities.
+See the employer listings at the following link.

-For questions, email sb26@1stgenyale.org.
+For questions, email us at sb26@1stgenyale.org.

 The 1stGenYale Funding Guide